Implant Supported Overdentures

 Many of the overdenture attachments are designed to be replaceable.
 If you start to experience a reduction in retention, these components can be replaced independently, without having to remake the entire prosthesis.
 Because they are removable, overdentures can be repaired fairly easily should they be damaged or dropped.

 Determining if Overdentures are Right for You

 Your overdenture treatment will be customized to your particular needs.
 We will start with a comprehensive examination and radiographs to determine what options would be suitable for you.
 We then help coordinate your treatment with an oral surgeon, who will place the implants.
 Dr. Phillips will work with you to design the denture support and tooth placement and relay this information to your oral surgeon for optimum implant placement.
 We work as a team and will help coordinate all appointments with your surgeon.

 We will discuss the variety of implant options that may be available for you so you can select the best treatment option for you and your lifestyle.
 We will also help you navigate through the financial aspects of your treatment options.

-If you are interested in learning more about your implant overdenture options, call Julie A. Phillips, DDS, MS at 336-274-5400 today.
+If you are interested in learning more about your implant overdenture options, call Dr. Julie Phillips Prosthodontics at 336-274-5400 today.
 We are ready to schedule an examination and consultation appointment and get you started on your way to improved health and confidence!